Work permits for employees in the Czech Republic (Czechia): A complete guide for employers

 How much does it cost to get a Czech work permit?

 These are the fees for the most common work permits in the Czech Republic.
-Fees below are listed in Czech koruna (CZK) and US dollars.
+The fees below are listed in Czech koruna (CZK).

 Type of Visa